czf0613/compilers/README.md

-# compilers
+# compiler
-This is the compiler course offered by Stanford, here are the course resources and part of the answers.
+This is the course resources of Compilers in Stanford, here are the instructions and experiment files